Impact

 Risk and Exploitability

-While no EPSS score or KEV listing is available, the high severity label and a CVSS score of 8.8 indicate a serious risk.
+While the EPSS score is very low (<1%) and the vulnerability is not listed in KEV, the high severity label and a CVSS score of 8.8 indicate a serious risk.
 The attack vector is inferred to be a malicious webpage that a user must open; once the use‑after‑free is triggered, code runs with the sandboxed browser’s privileges, potentially leaking credentials or enabling further exploitation.
+The exploitation further exploits improper permission handling (CWE‑825), which could allow the attacker to perform actions beyond the intended sandbox boundaries.
 The exploitation requires no local access and can be achieved by indirect payload delivery.

 OpenCVE Enrichment